5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 * [DOTHISNOW!!!!]
 Make network react to different stimuli:
     - If sensor detects temp is > 37 degrees, alert controller, which in turn alerts the actuator and makes it trigger a device (sprinkler, alert fire services, etc).
     - If sensor temp is > 45 degrees, deactivate the sensor!
+    - [JUSTDOIT] Update test cases so that it shows that the actuator nodes got the message.
 * Make new contract for bushfire detecting operations and managing the node roles.
 * [DONE] Add new flag to indicate if node is actuator, sensor, or controller.
 This can be done as an enum if possible.
     - Idea: sensor and actuator are leaf nodes (or cluster heads with no children).
 The remaining cluster heads are the controller nodes.